 Combining student loans with a spouse can provide some significant benefits to both of you, and if you’re considering it, PenFed Credit Union’s Spouse Loan is a unique way to make that happen.

-Here are some of the benefits of consolidating student loans with your spouse:
+Here are some of the benefits of spouse student loan consolidation:

 - Combine loan payments: The fewer monthly payments you need to keep track of, the easier it will be to manage your money.
 Regardless of how many different student loan payments you’re both making, the Spouse Loan gives you a single monthly payment between the two of you.